evolgeniusteam/EvolviewDocumentation/datasets/02_pie/DatasetPieCharts.md

 |fontitalic=1|0|set font italic; optional; default = 0|

 **more examples will be added ...**

-{anchor:add pie charts to trees with collapsed internal nodes}

 ### Add pie charts to trees with collapsed internal nodes